 How can you combine the best of both worlds?
 With Structured Agile.
 This approach allows you to gather all of your requirements up front (and stick with them) while then iterating in the process.
 You still get the documentation tracking with a flexible framework.
 With this hybrid, you can add user stories to the development cycle, but keep the planning and framework.
 Here’s a great breakdown of the hybrid or “Agifall” method.

-Advantages: Quick moves of agile with the planning inherent with waterfall
+Pros: Quick moves of agile with the planning inherent with waterfall

-Disadvantages: Team members may skew towards waterfall or agile, so elaborating on the specifics for your team is paramount.
+Cons: Team members may skew towards waterfall or agile, so elaborating on the specifics for your team is paramount.

 Scrum is a version of agile, but often there is no project manager and teams are self-organized.
 Daily standups and short sprints are the hallmark of scrum, even though sometimes there is a scrum master that serves as a de facto project manager.
 This often looks different at each organization that implements it.
 A strict scrum approach will have 30-day sprints to finish different segments of the project.

-Advantages: Scrum teams often have clear insight into the project status–meaning they can accurately judge risks and roadblocks and budget issues that may hold it back.
+Pros: Scrum teams often have clear insight into the project status–meaning they can accurately judge risks and roadblocks and budget issues that may hold it back.

 5. Critical Path Method

 Like a good map?
 That’s essentially what Critical Path is.
 It’s a roadmap that shows you where and how things need to get done, and how those projects potentially overlap.
 Lots of project management software programs have critical path built in, showing you the fastest way forward.
 This method places tasks sequentially and then helps you build out a structure from there.
 It can be shown in a flow chart or in a Gantt chart and helps you estimate the time it will take to finish.
 This is a great guide on the Critical Path Method if you’re looking for even more information.